oracle-livelabs/database-maa/zdm-physical-offline/source-database-prov/source-database-prov.md

 # Source Database Provisioning

-In this lab, you will provision a source database using Oracle Marketplace image available in Oracle Cloud Infrastructure.
+In this lab, you will provision a new Virtual Cloud Network and also provision Source Database using Oracle Marketplace image available in Oracle Cloud Infrastructure.

 Estimated Time: 30 mins

 ## Task 1 - Create new Virtual Cloud Network

-In this task we will create a new VCN which will be used to host Source Database Compute , Target DB systema and ZDM Service Host.
+In this task we will create a new Virtual Cloud Network which will be used to host Source Database Compute , Target Database System and ZDM Service Host.

 1. Login to your Oracle Cloud Console.